Family Trip to Royalton Splash Riviera Cancun

 Managing life with a baby on holiday

 Early mornings and early nights became our rhythm, trading evening shows for quiet sunrise hours when the pools and paths were calm.
 It made the days feel longer—in a good way—and kept everyone’s mood steady.
+Housekeeping was happy to deliver extra water jugs for bottles; we sterilised with the in-room kettle and cooled bottles in the minibar.
+The shaded corners near the splash pads were the difference between an hour and a morning.

 - Dining for little ones: Restaurants happily made plain fish or chicken on request.
 At breakfast, staff cooked a simple egg fresh for our baby—tiny kindness, big impact.